firasuke/awesome/README.md

 - [Helios](https://github.com/oxidecomputer/helios): A distribution of illumos powering the Oxide Rack
 - [HeliumOS](https://heliumos.org/): An atomic desktop operating system for your devices
+- [Hobby OS](https://github.com/aar10n/osdev): A modern 64-bit UEFI-based
+UNIX-like operating system that aims to match the Linux syscall ABI, use musl libc for the standard library and the busybox toolset
 - [Hyperbola](https://hyperbola.info/): An independent, fully free and libre, stable, secure, simple and lightweight system built from scratch using the package-management from Arch GNU/Linux and patchsets from Debian with a final